Ibn Babawayh: Life

-The patronymic, Ibn Babawayh indicates a Persian origin, as Babawayh is an Arabic form of the Persian name Babuyah.
+His patronymic, Ibn Babawayh indicates a Persian origin, as Babawayh is an Arabic form of the Persian name Babuyah.
 For some length of time, unknown, the family had been devout adherents of Shia Islam.
 Ibn Babawayh's father, Ali ibn Babawayh Qummi (d.
 939 CE) was a leading figure among the Islamic scholars of Qom.

 Birth

 The exact date of Ibn Babawayh's birth is not known.
 Shia scholars consider his birth to be after the year 305 A.H. (probably 306 A.H.)
 He was born and raised in Qom, a town about 125 km south west of Tehran in modern-day Iran.
 Ibn Babawayh was educated by his father.
 He was taught by local scholars of Shia Islam.
-Qom was a centre of study of Shia traditions and it was this form of religious learning to which Ibn Babawayh adhered.
+Qom was a center of study of Shia traditions and it was this form of religious learning to which Ibn Babawayh adhered.

-Middle Years
+Middle years

 In 966 CE, Ibn Babawayh left Qom for Baghdad.
 He travelled widely, learning about the tradition of Islam.
 Ibn Babawayh later emphasized the importance of tradition over speculative theology.
 His works reflect this interest in traditions and nearly all of them take the form of compilations of traditions.
 However, Ibn Babawayh did write a creed of Shia Islam al-I'tiqadat.
 His pupil, the al-Shaykh al-Mufid, revised this creed in Tashih al-I'tiqad, critiquing several points.